YuxuanZhang271/Workshop-Project-Submission-Group10/README.md

 The system's intelligence is driven by a two-part reasoning engine:

-**🧠 Task Evaluation Model**: A neural network that predicts the expected energy, pressure, and completion quality for any given task.
-It uses Historical Impact Weights (HIW) to learn from a user's past performance, ensuring its recommendations improve over time.
+**🧠 Task Evaluation Model**: The model that predicts the expected energy, pressure, and completion quality for any given task.
+It uses historical impact weights to learn from a user's past performance, ensuring its recommendations improve over time.

 **📅 Scheduler**: A rule-based reasoning system that transforms the prioritized task list into a feasible and adaptive timetable.
 It intelligently handles fixed and flexible tasks, using a progressive fitting strategy and priority-based swapping to manage conflicts.
 A key feature is its ability to optimize the length and placement of rest periods to maximize user energy recovery.